RomainJunca/Whack_A_Mole_VR/README.md

 There is four modes on this game, four differents difficulty modes in which the different parameters are changed:

-In the three first moles, the life time of a mole when it appears is 5s.
+In the first three modes, the life time of a mole when it appears is 5s.

 ## Easy Mode :